 Coming soon.
 Subscribe now, wherever you get podcasts.

-Overlooked is written by Peggy Lowe, and reported by Lowe, Steve Vockrodt and Dan Margolies.
-It’s produced by Mackenzie Martin and Suzanne Hogan, and edited by CJ Janovy.
+Overlooked is a production of KCUR Studios and the NPR Midwest Newsroom.
+Hosted by Peggy Lowe.
+Reported by Peggy Lowe, Steve Vockrodt and Dan Margolies.
+Produced, mixed and sound designed by Mackenzie Martin and Suzanne Hogan.
+Edited by CJ Janovy.
 Mixing help from Paris Norvel and Trevor Grandin.
-Our digital editor is Gabe Rosenberg, and our artwork is by Crysta Henthorne.
+Digital editing by Gabe Rosenberg.
+Social media promotion by Allison Harris.
+Photos by Carlos Moreno and Julie Denesha.
+Artwork by Crysta Henthorne.
 Music from Blue Dot Sessions.
+Special thanks to Genevieve Des Marteau, Lisa Rodriguez and Holly Edgell.
+Bernie Rhodes is our lawyer.